joao-dias-25/Data_cleaning_Project/README.md

 - what kind of meaningfull "stories" could I obtain from the data?

-What i would like to know since there wasnt any direction on what is the final porpuse of the cleaning.
+What i would like to know since there wasn't any direction on what is the final porpuse of the cleaning.

-I question myself:
+so I question myself:

-"Is there a stereotype of victim?, Can I obtain a histogram of attacks related to Age?"
+- "Is there a stereotype of victim?, Can I obtain a histogram of attacks related to Age?"
-"Which type of shark has the most attack and fatality?"
+- "Which type of shark has the most attack and fatality?"
-"Does the season make a different on shark attacks?
+- "Does the season make a different on shark attacks?
-"is there a relation between provoked and the Activity?
+- "is there a relation between provoked and the Activity?
-"Can I see which areas/countries have more shark-attacks?"
+- "Can I see which areas/countries have more shark-attacks?"

 Base on this questions i start the clean the data on the respective columns